Business Awards & Hall of Fame

 The City Center Partnership Awards have been revised from previous years.

 This category recognizes new construction or renovation projects that contribute to the economic vitality of the City Center.
 The project could be the result of significant investment to develop a new building within the city center or redevelop an existing building or property for an improved use that contributes to the economic and cultural vitality of the city center.
-Nominations may be made for projects completed in the last 2 years.
+Nominations may be made for projects completed in the last two years.

 This category recognizes projects that include aesthetic improvements such as exterior signage, landscaping and beautification, public art, and exterior furnishings or that integrates arts and culture (permanent or temporary) to foster interaction among community members, spark vitality, or create an environment conducive to creativity and social engagement.
-Nominations may be made for projects completed in the last 2 years.
+Nominations may be made for projects completed in the last two years.

 GreenSeam Awards